aosabook/500lines/functionalDB/functionalDB.markdown

 A query is a map with two items:

 * An item with `:where` as a key, and with a _rule_ as a value.
 A rule is a vector of _clauses_, and a clause is a vector composed of three _predicates_, each of which operates on a different component of a datom.
 In the example above, `[?e  :likes "pizza"]` is a clause.
-This `:where` item defines a rule that acts as a filter on datoms in our database (like the 'WHERE' clause in a SQL query).
+This `:where` item defines a rule that acts as a filter on datoms in our database (like the `WHERE` clause in a SQL query).
 * An item with `:find` as a key, and with a vector as a value.
-The vector defines which components of the selected datom should be projected into the results (like the 'SELECT' clause in a SQL query).
+The vector defines which components of the selected datom should be projected into the results (like the `SELECT` clause in a SQL query).

 The description above omits a crucial requirement: how to make different clauses sync on a value (i.e., make a join operation between them), and how to structure the found values in the output (specified by the `:find` part).